Strategies And Tools For Improving Employee Performance

 - Consider what might help the employee succeed, thereby creating a path to improved positivity and productivity.

-When Is a Performance Improvement Plan Needed?
+When Is the Improvement Plan Needed?

 You can usually detect when someone is struggling to fit in with the corporate culture.
 You might also have a gut feeling when someone has checked out and doesn’t care about his or her position anymore.
 Nevertheless, you can’t let detection and gut feelings rule your strategic decision-making.